StackExchange/stack-blog/_posts/2017-01-09-say-farewell-to-winter-bash-2016.md

 ### Some Stats about Hats!

 This year **215,960 users** earned a total of **797,074 hats**!
 The most awarded hat was our version of a participation trophy, **Just Here for the Hat.** This hat was awarded to all Winter Bash users on a site, once any 20 hats were unlocked on that site.
-A total of 269,016 of them were handed out across the network, to 214,457 unique users.
+A total of 269,016 of them were handed out across the network to 214,457 unique users.
 Some people wore the hat brilliantly:

 ![Just Here for the Hat](https://i.stack.imgur.com/CJjqQ.png)

 [Stack Overflow](http://stackoverflow.com/) was the first site to unlock it.
-They were also able to get the hat in less than 8 hours into the fun with only 6 users.
-A big congratulations goes out to [Language Learning](http://languagelearning.stackexchange.com/) as it only took 2 users to unlock the hat, with [one user having 18](http://languagelearning.stackexchange.com/users/800/christophe-strobbe) of the distinct hats.
+They were also able to get the hat less than 8 hours into the fun, with only 6 users.
+A big congratulations goes out to [Language Learning](http://languagelearning.stackexchange.com/), as it only took 2 users to unlock the hat, with [one user having 18](http://languagelearning.stackexchange.com/users/800/christophe-strobbe) of the distinct hats.
 On the other hand, it took 11 users to unlock the hat on [Software Recommendations](http://softwarerecs.stackexchange.com/), that's quite a team effort by them.
 All in all, 108 communities earned the trophy hat.

 The next most common hat was **I Have A Little Dreidel**, it was awarded 146,403 times to 116,462 users.
 Because it was awarded an entire week of Winter Bash for participating on a site during any day of Chanukah, most everyone had a chance to earn it.